-The consolidated financial statements have been prepared by management in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the CPA Canada Handbook - Accounting and include the assets, liabilities, and results of operations of the Organization's Canadian operations and its 11 (2023 - 10) foreign country offices (Bangladesh, Ethiopia, India, Indonesia, Kenya, Malawi, Nigeria, Pakistan, Philippines, Senegal, and Tanzania).
-Results of operations also include Technical Assistance to an additional 2 (2023 - 1) countries and Vitamin A supplements to an additional 37 (2023 - 37) countries, of which 11countries (2023 - 17) received additional Vitamin A campaign support.
+The consolidated financial statements have been prepared by management in accordance with Canadian accounting standards for not-for-profit organizations in Part III of the CPA Canada Handbook - Accounting and include the assets, liabilities, and results of operations of the Organization's Canadian operations and its 11 (2024 - 11) foreign country offices (Bangladesh, Ethiopia, India, Indonesia, Kenya, Malawi, Nigeria, Pakistan, Philippines, Senegal, and Tanzania).
+Results of operations also include Technical Assistance to an additional 3 (2024 - 2) countries and Vitamin A supplements to an additional 33 (2024 - 37) countries.